Theatre Historical Society of America

-The Theatre Historical Society of America (THS) was founded in 1969 to promote the legacy of America's historic theatres and insure the documentation of the architectural, cultural and social history of those theatres.
+The Theatre Historical Society of America (THS) is a 501(c)(3) non-profit founded in 1969 to promote the legacy of America's historic theatres and insure the documentation of the architectural, cultural and social history of those theatres.
 Through programs that include the collections in the American Theatre Architecture Archive, regional theatre tours, cooperative museum exhibits, publications, lectures, awards and research fellowships, THS seeks to promote appreciation, scholarly study and use of these historically significant buildings.

-THS is an 501(c)(3) non-profit educational organization approved by the Internal Revenue Service.

 History

-The Theatre Historical Society was founded in 1969 by writer and theatre historian Ben M. Hall, author of the first book celebrating America's movie palaces, The Best Remaining Seats.
-After Hall's death in 1970, one year after founding THS, Brother Andrew Corsini Fowler, Frank Cronican, Terry Helgesen and others were instrumental in shaping THS into the foremost organization of its kind in the U.S. From just a handful of interested enthusiasts, it has grown into a national organization with an international membership composed of individuals, university and public libraries, theatres, performing arts organizations and other interested firms and groups.
+The Theatre Historical Society (THS) was founded in 1969 by writer and theatre historian Ben M. Hall, author of the first book celebrating America's movie palaces, The Best Remaining Seats.
+After Hall's death in 1970, one year after founding THS, Brother Andrew Corsini Fowler, Frank Cronican, Terry Helgesen, and others were instrumental in shaping THS into the foremost organization of its kind in the U.S. From just a handful of interested enthusiasts, it has grown into a national organization with an international membership composed of individuals, university and public libraries, theatres, performing arts organizations and other interested firms and groups.

-The organization is led by Executive Director Rick Fosbrink, on behalf of a volunteer board of directors and officers.
+In 2016, the society moved from Elmhurst, Illinois to Pittsburgh, Pennsylvania.
+In 2018, they purchased the Hollywood Theater in Dormont with the intention of presenting historic films and providing a permanent home for the society.
+In 2023, the Hollywood Theater closed with no explanation and was eventually sold by to an outside company.

+As of 2025, the organization no longer has any paid staff and is strictly a volunteer organization.
+THS has posted on its website that they are committed to regaining the trust of their members and returning to their mission "to bring the original purpose of THS back to the forefront: preservation of our archive, education and the camaraderie of like-minded people."